-- There is a significant older population living in Dover, Deal, Sandwich and the villages of the district of Dover; a higher proportion than national and regional averages, and this proportion of the population with increase significantly over the next fifteen years - There is substantial investment from the region into housing growth in Dover district; we need to know what housing is needed by our older population so we can deliver what people need and want - The Local Development Framework is progressing and we need to ensure that the right policies are in place to support the delivery of homes and neighbourhoods that support independence for older people - The population country-wide is ageing and the government has developed two major strategies to ensure that central and local government and other agencies are ready for and responding to these changes.
+- There is a significant older population living in Dover, Deal, Sandwich and the villages of the district of Dover; a higher proportion than national and regional averages, and this proportion of the population will increase significantly over the next fifteen years - There is substantial investment from the region into housing growth in Dover district; we need to know what housing is needed by our older population so we can deliver what people need and want - The Local Development Framework is progressing, the Core Strategy has been adopted and work has commenced on the Site Allocations Document.
+We need to ensure that the right policies are in place to support the delivery of homes and neighbourhoods that support independence for older people - The population country-wide is ageing and the government has developed two major strategies to ensure that central and local government and other agencies are ready for and responding to these changes.